 So what to do when prospects are about to leave your shopping page, use pop-ups.
 It will capture the attention of buyers so they could probably keep their eye on the ad before leaving.
 Browse abandonment, on-click, timed, on-scroll, and any other sort of pop-up can all be personalized.

 Merchants can integrate our Popup extension into your site to focus on the exact content and drive them to action with CTA.
 It is fast and simple to create beautiful pop-ups with our pre-designed templates.
 You can design unlimited popups in various types like Yes/No button, subscribe form, social sharing, contact form, static content, and hot deals.

 There is another effective way to maximize the value of each visitor on-site.
 It is by using information bars.
 For example, you can offer different shipping rates depending on location to offer higher-priced items to returning visitors in the top 25% of your AOV in the previous orders.

 This is a quick yet effective way to gain customers’ attention since some customers may not be willing to give their personal information such as email addresses.
 Therefore, these types of push notifications are call-to-action and can help to boost customer engagement and retention.

 If you don’t know how to set up web push notifications, you can use our Notification Box extension on your site.
-You can schedule and push unlimited notifications for customers to inform them about important news such as order status updates, new products, promotions and discounts, etc.
+You can schedule and push unlimited notifications for customers to inform them about important news such as order status updates, new products, promotions, discounts, etc.

 Optimize post-checkout page